 The newly saved and recently called Saul of Tarsus learned about waiting on the Lord the hard way: he was forced into it.

-After Saul was saved, we read that, “Immediately he preached the Christ in the synagogues, that He is the Son of God.”
-(Acts 9:20) Let us remember that Paul hedged this “immediately” in Galatians 1:16.
-He says he spent 3 years in Arabia before returning to Damascus and then journeyed on to Jerusalem.
+After Saul was saved, we read that “immediately he preached the Christ in the synagogues, that He is the Son of God.”
+(Acts 9:20) (Note: Paul hedged this “immediately” in Galatians 1:16ff.
+He says he spent 3 years in Arabia before returning to Damascus and then journeyed on to Jerusalem.)

 Paul took no prisoners in his preaching.